piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

-Zen Cart v1.5.8 Japanese language pack installation information (11-11-2022) by Pilou2.
+Zen Cart v1.5.8 Japanese language pack installation information (Original release 11-11-2022) by Pilou2.

 This language pack includes not only Japanese language files but although core files and database modifications adding possibility to use furigana, products dimension and barcode.
 This allows to use japanese Yamato express delivery, Nekopos, Sagawa express delivery, Japan Post Yupack, LetterPack Lite, LetterPack Plus and EMS services.
 Shipping, payment and order total modules files are included.